mylastresort/dev-team-process/README.md

 ### 8.1.
 Continous Integration

 ### 8.2.
 Pull Requests
+#### Creating a Pull Request
+When creating a new pull request, consider checking the `pull_request_template.md` document first, given on the root directory of the project.

+An example of a such template can be found [here](https://github.com/thingsboard/thingsboard/blob/master/pull_request_template.md).

 #### Labelling pull requests
 There are five labels that target PRs to versions: